Son of Godzilla: Plot

-A team of scientists are trying to perfect a weather-controlling system.
-Their efforts are hampered by the arrival of a nosy reporter and by the sudden presence of giant mantises.
-A reporter, Maki Goro, arrives on the island to find the scientists somewhat stir-crazy from the events, and is allowed to stay as a maintenance worker.
-Whilst there he also glimpses a mysterious woman the scientists were unaware of, apparently living in the jungle.
+A team of scientists try to perfect a weather-controlling system, but their efforts are hampered by the arrival of a nosy reporter and the presence of giant mantises.
+A reporter, Maki Goro, arrives on the island to find the scientists somewhat disturbed from the events, and is allowed to stay as a maintenance worker.
+Whilst there, he also glimpses a mysterious woman, whom the scientists were unaware of, apparently living in the jungle.
 The first test of the weather control system goes awry when the remote control for a radioactive balloon is jammed by an unexplained signal coming from the center of the island.
 Eventually finding the woman, Saeko Matsumiya, she is revealed to be the daughter of a previous researcher on the island who warned about a gigantic species of spider.
 The balloon detonates prematurely, creating a radioactive storm that causes the giant mantises to grow to enormous sizes.
-Investigating the mantises, which are named Kamacuras (Gimantis in the English-dubbed version), the scientists find the monstrous insects digging an egg out from under a pile of earth.
+Investigating the mantises, which are named Kamacuras, the scientists find the monstrous insects digging an egg out from under a pile of earth.

-The egg hatches, revealing a baby Godzilla.
-The scientists realize that the baby's telepathic cries for help were the cause of the interference that ruined their experiment.
-Shortly afterwards, Godzilla arrives on the island in response to the infant's cries, demolishing the scientists' base while rushing to defend the baby.
+The egg hatches to reveal an infant Godzilla named Minilla, and the scientists realize that his telepathic cries for help were the cause of the interference that ruined their experiment.
+Shortly afterwards, Godzilla arrives on the island in response to Minilla's cries, and demolishes the scientists' base while rushing to defend him.
 Godzilla kills two of the Kamacuras during the battle while one manages to fly away to safety.
-Saeko introduces herself to and bonds with the baby kaiju, feeding him a mango.
-Godzilla then returns and adopts the baby as his son.
+Saeko introduces herself to and bonds with Minilla by feeding him a mango.
+Godzilla then returns and adopts Minilla as his son.